 Payment-in-Kind Interest The Company currently holds, and expects to hold in the future, some investments in its portfolio that contain payment-in-kind ("PIK") interest and dividend provisions.
 The PIK interest and dividends, computed at the contractual rate specified in each loan agreement, are added to the principal balance of the loan, rather than being paid to the Company in cash, and are recorded as interest and dividend income.
-Thus, the actual collection of PIK interest and dividends may be deferred until the time of debt principal repayment or disposition of the equity investment.
-PIK interest and dividends, which are non-cash sources of income, are included in the Company's taxable income and therefore affect the amount the Company is required to distribute to shareholders to maintain its qualification as a RIC for federal income tax purposes, even though the Company has not yet collected the cash.
-Generally, when current cash interest and/or principal payments on a loan become past due, or if the Company otherwise does not expect the borrower to be able to service its debt and other obligations, the Company will place the investment on non-accrual status and will generally cease recognizing PIK interest and dividend income is deemed to be collectible.
+Thus, the actual collection of PIK interest and dividends may be deferred until the time of debt principal repayment or disposition of equity investment.
+PIK interest and dividends, which are non-cash sources of income, are included in the Company's taxable income and therefore affect the amount the Company is required to distribute to stockholders to maintain its qualification as a RIC for federal income tax purposes, even though the Company has not yet collected the cash.
+Generally, when current cash interest and/or principal payments on a loan become past due, or if the Company otherwise does not expect the borrower to be able to service its debt and other obligations, the Company will place the investment on non-accrual status and will generally cease recognizing PIK interest and dividend income on that loan for financial reporting purposes until all principal and interest have been brought current through payment or due to a restructuring such that the interest and dividend income is deemed to be collectible.
 The Company writes off any accrued and uncollected PIK interest and dividends when it is determined that the PIK interest and dividends are no longer collectible.
-For the three and six months ended September 30, 2017, approximately 0.8% and 0.9%, respectively, of CSWC's total investment income was attributable to non-cash PIK interest and dividend income.
+As of March 31, 2018 and 2017, we did not have any investments on non-accrual status and have not written off any accrued and uncollected PIK interest and dividends.
+For the years ended March 31, 2018 and 2017, approximately 0.9% and 0.3%, respectively, of CSWC's total investment income was attributable to non-cash PIK interest and dividend income.

-Debt Issuance Costs Debt issuance costs include commitment fees and other costs related to CSWC's senior secured credit facility (as discussed further in Note 5).
-These costs have been capitalized and are amortized into interest expense over the term of the credit facility.
+Debt Issuance Costs Debt issuance costs include commitment fees and other costs related to CSWC's senior secured credit facility and its notes (as discussed further in Note 5).
+The costs in connection with the credit facility have been capitalized and are amortized into interest expense over the term of the credit facility.
+The costs in connection with the notes are a direct deduction from the related debt liability and amortized into interest expense over the term of the notes.